Appointments & Registering with the practice

 Appointment Requests

-The reception team will ask you for a few details and an appointment will be made for a GP to call you back on the day you ring.
+The reception team will ask you for a few details and an appointment will be made for a GP to call you back on the day.
 We have limited appointment slots so please ring as early as possible.
-If the GP thinks you need to be seen face to face they will organise to bring you down to the surgery that day.
-You will be asked to wear a mask and sanitise your hands on arrival.
+If the GP thinks you need to be seen face to face they will organise to bring you down to the surgery at a suitable time.

 Home visits – we would ask you to request home visits as early in the day as possible.
-The doctor will ring prior to the visit.
+The doctor will ring prior to the visit to establish some details about the visit.
 Reception staff cannot pre-book home visits although the doctor may arrange this with the patient or the family involved.

-Appointments with Practice Nurses or Phlebotomist - You can book an appointment if you need blood taken and or for minor illnesses and treatment room procedures e.g. dressings, stitch removal, smears, ear syringing, dressings, ECG's and urine sample testing.
-The nursing team also provide smoking cessation support, NHS travel vaccinations, asthma and diabetes monitoring.
+Appointments with Practice Nurses or Phlebotomist - You can book an appointment if you need blood taken and or for minor illnesses and treatment room procedures e.g. dressings, stitch removal, smears, dressings, ECG's and urine sample testing.
+The nursing team asthma and diabetes monitoring.

 We will try to answer the phone promptly and to ensure that there is sufficient staff available to do this.
 The phone lines can be extremely busy at particular times of the day so please bear with us.
 We will do our very best to answer your call as quickly as possible.